-This module will introduce and explore practical and creative approaches to low budget feature production.
-It gives an overview of the issues and challenges, and develops key skills.
+This module will introduce and explore practical and creative approaches to low-budget feature production.
+It gives an overview of the issues and challenges and develops key skills.
 Each student will refine their project during this module by learning and applying various strategies and techniques of feature film production.
-This module will offer you a clear and imaginative approach to low budget filmmaking, including writing low budget and script development as well as introductions to budgeting/ scheduling, casting and low budget film financing.
+This module will offer you a clear and imaginative approach to low budget filmmaking, including writing a low budget and script development as well as introductions to budgeting/ scheduling, casting and low budget film financing.

 To compete in the global film business low budget practitioners must understand the historical development of business systems, procedures and models that influence the contemporary global film business.
-This module will also include contemporary analysis of the film funding policies and structures of European nations as well as distribution strategies and mechanisms.
-Students will be able to navigate the different systems for both low budget, commercial and cultural film production so that they are able to understand and adapt to the future demands and needs of the industry.
+This module will also include contemporary analysis of the film funding policies and structures of European nations, as well as distribution strategies and mechanisms.
+Students will be able to navigate the different systems for low-budget, commercial and cultural film production so that they are able to understand and adapt to the future demands and needs of the industry.

-This module gives students the ability to further develop/rework/alter their main project in the light of the insights into low budget cinema techniques and how the international film business operates.
-Industry standard software such as Final Draft and Movie Magic will be taught during this module.
+This module gives students the ability to further develop/rework/alter their main project in light of the insights into low budget cinema techniques and how the international film business operates.
+Industry-standard software such as Final Draft and Movie Magic will be taught during this module.

 The British Film Institute has identified distribution and marketing (the process of finding audiences) as the key issues for UK feature films.
 It is these areas that determine whether they will make a return on investment.
 This module will give students a thorough grounding in the theory and practice of contemporary marketing as applied to film.
 The module will introduce traditional marketing theories and strategies regarding communications, consumer behaviour, direct and customer relations marketing.
 It will then update these approaches with a focus on digital marketing techniques.
 Crowdsourcing sites such as Kickstarter will be explored, enabling filmmakers to engage with audiences while the film is yet to be made.

-In this module students will turn greenlit projects into a feature length production, building on the insights they have learnt over the course.
-The projects will normally need to be completed to an ‘off-line’ standard.
-It is expected that most productions will involve a maximum 18 days for principal photography.
+In this module students will turn greenlit projects into a feature-length production, building on the insights they have learned during the course.
+The projects will normally need to be completed to an "off-line" standard.
+It is expected that most productions will involve a maximum of 18 days for principal photography.
 The projects will then go into a period of editing of 10–12 weeks to arrive at a version of the film that is suitable for screening to distributors and agencies to seek further completion funding.
 Students whose projects were not greenlit must continue to develop their project by working on their script, shooting a trailer and casting actors, whilst also developing their skills by working on a greenlit project.

-This Master’s degree in Feature Filmmaking is hosted by Artswork Media, Bath Spa University’s media production business that offers experiential learning opportunities and professional development.
+This filmmaking Master’s degree is hosted by Artswork Media, Bath Spa University’s media production business that offers experiential learning opportunities and professional development.